 All states require barbers, hairstylists, and cosmetologists to be licensed.
-To qualify for a license, candidates are required to graduate from a state-approved barber or cosmetology program and then pass a state exam for licensure.
+To qualify for a license, candidates are required to graduate from a state-approved cosmetology program.

 A high school diploma or equivalent is required for some positions.
 In addition, every state requires that barbers, hairstylists, and cosmetologists complete a program in a state-licensed barber or cosmetology school.
 These programs are mainly found in postsecondary vocational schools and typically lead to a postsecondary nondegree award or certificate.
 Most of these workers take advanced courses in hairstyling or in other personal appearance services to keep up with the latest trends.
 Those who want to open their own business also may take courses in sales and marketing.